-- In July 2020, PG&E's plan of reorganization, previously confirmed by the bankruptcy court in June 2020, became effe The PG&E bankruptcy was an event of default under the PG&E PPAs.
-Distributions from the related projects to the CI Energy Businesses were restricted during the pendency of the bankruptcy.
+- In July 2020, PG&E's plan of reorganization, previously confirmed by the bankruptcy court in June 2020, became effective.
+The PG&E bankruptcy was an event of default under the PG&E PPAs.
+Distributions from the related projects to the Clean Energy Businesses were restricted during the pendency of the bankruptcy.
 As of the effective date of the plan of reorganization, PG&E assumed all of the PG&E PPAs.
-In July 2020, the Clean Energy Businesses received previousl restricted distributions and have resumed distributions for all projects.
-Also, as a result of PG&E assuming all of the P PPAs and emerging from bankruptcy, the Clean Energy Businesses have received full payment of all past due receive and all related project debt with a maturity longer than one year has been reclassified to long-term debt. (page 21) - The Clean Energy Businesses have 3,374 MW (AC) of utility-scale renewable energy production projects in service (2 MW) or in construction (607 MW) and 69 MW (AC) of behind-the-meter renewable energy production projects in servi MW) or in construction (13 MW). (page 82) - 1,784 million of kWh of electricity was generated from solar projects and 388 million of kWh generated from wind projects and 388 million of kWh generated from wind projects and 388 million of kWh generated from wind projects and 388 million of kWh generated from wind projects.
+In July 2020, the Clean Energy Businesses received previously restricted distributions and have resumed distributions for all projects.
+Also, as a result of PG&E assuming all of the PG&E PPAs and emerging from bankruptcy, the Clean Energy Businesses have received full payment of all past due receivables, and all related project debt with a maturity longer than one year has been reclassified to long-term debt. (page 21) - The Clean Energy Businesses have 3,374 MW (AC) of utility-scale renewable energy production projects in service (2,767 MW) or in construction (607 MW) and 69 MW (AC) of behind-the-meter renewable energy production projects in service (56 MW) or in construction (13 MW). (page 82) - 1,784 million of kWh of electricity was generated from solar projects and 388 million of kWh generated from wind projects for the six months ending June 30, 2020. (page 83)